ahhassan19/ahhassan19/README.md

 - 🌱 I’m currently learning computer science education
 - 💞️ I’m looking to collaborate on ...
   we
-- 😄 Pronouns: hassoooo
+- 😄 Pronouns: hassan
-- 💞️ I’m a Data Engineer..
+- 💞️ I’m a Software Engineer..

 <!---